DMTF/Redfish-Tacklebox/README.md

   --write [WRITE], -w [WRITE]
-                        Indicates if the inventory should be written to a spreadsheet and what the file name should be if given
+                        Indicates if the inventory should be written to a spreadsheet and what the file name should be if given --workaround, -workaround
+                        Indicates if workarounds should be attempted for non- conformant services
 ```

 Example: `rf_sys_inventory.py -u root -p root -r https://192.168.1.100 -details`